10th April 2026

 © Copyright Yorkshire-List 2026

 Love beer?
 You’ll love Leeds International Beer Festival.
 Held every September at the historic Kirkstall Abbey, it’s a four-day celebration of all things brews, with local brewers like Kirkstall and North and some even as far as Sierra Nevada in California.
-The fun doesn’t stop there though, because there are always loads of street food stalls and live music to keep the party going.
+The fun doesn’t stop there though, because there’ll also be loads of street food stalls and live music to keep the party going.

 Where?
 Kirkstall Abbey, Abbey Road, Kirkstall, Leeds, West Yorkshire, LS5 3EH.